Next Start

 Parts associates help customers find the right parts for their vehicles.
 This requires technical expertise as well as effective, engaging verbal communication skills.
 They might do tasks like:

-• Locating items from warehouse to apply to current orders
+• Locating items from the warehouse to apply to current orders.

 Detail-oriented auto part expertise helps parts associates understand what customers need.
-They should also be good at inventory management so customers can get their required parts.
+They should also be good at inventory management so required parts are in stock.

 Advanced Roles

 What jobs can you pursue with an automotive technology degree and further experience?
-Over time, technicians can advance their careers with hard work.
-The following are just a few examples of advanced automotive technology careers for auto technicians.
+Over time, technicians can advance in their careers with experience and hard work.
+The following are just a few examples of advanced automotive technology careers for auto technicians.77

 Service Manager